 The one offsetting factor in tuition and fee costs is that private schools do have a lot of privately available financial aid.
 Some of their endowments from donors are earmarked for financial aid to students in need, and the school must give that money out as required each year.
 So, before you dump the idea of a private school, check out its financial aid programs.

 In looking at public university vs. private university sizes, the general rule is that public schools will have much larger student populations.
 This also means that class sizes will be larger and the personal attention is not great.
 Some campuses have up to 40,000 students or more, and at least at the general education level coursework, auditorium-style classes are the “rule.”

-Student populations in private school really vary.
+Student populations in private schools really vary.
 Small schools may have as few as 1800 students.
 Harvard, by contrast, has 27,000+.
-As a rule, however, class sizes in private school are smaller and there is more personal attention.
+As a rule, however, class sizes in private schools are smaller, and there is more personal attention.

 Because of their sheer size, public colleges tend to have more degree programs, so there are certainly more options when selecting a major field of study.
 And within a state system, some schools are known for their excellence in certain degree fields.
 If you select a state school, make sure you select one that is known for its department in your major.

 Private schools have fewer degree programs, but many have an exceptional reputation in the degree programs they offer.
 If you intend to go the private school route, make sure that the degree program you are choosing has a department with a great reputation.

 This is the final factor to consider.
 Big schools offer a great deal of diversity of population and a huge number of clubs and organizations to join.
 Most are also known for their “party weekends” especially when there is a “home” sporting event.

 Private schools, with some exceptions, maybe less diverse and offer fewer opportunities for you to branch out and widen your social horizons.
 If there are fraternities on campus, there will be parties, for certain.
 But in general private schools tend to have less of a reputation for being “party” schools.